yolish/relformer/README.md

 Official PyTorch implementation of Learning to Localize in Unseen Scenes with Relative Pose Regressors, for details see our paper [Learning to Localize in Unseen Scenes with Relative Pose Regressors]

-The figure below illustrates our approach: a query image and reference image are put to our architecture, we then extract informative features using a convolutional backbone, concatinate the query and reference images features and use two relformers blocks separately attend to position-  and orientation- .
+The figure below illustrates our approach: a query image and reference image are put to our architecture, we then extract informative features using a convolutional backbone, concatenate the query and reference images features and use two relformers blocks separately attend to position-  and orientation- .
 ![Learning to Localize in Unseen Scenes with Relative Pose Regressors Illustration](./img/teaser.jpg)

 ---